sosuisen/javafx-property-support/README.md

 ## Issues

-This plugin will not work unless the "Language Support for Java™ by Red Hat" extension is activated.
+- This plugin will not work unless the "Language Support for Java™ by Red Hat" extension is activated.
 If you encounter any issues, first ensure that this Language Support extension has been successfully activated.

-https://github.com/sosuisen/javafx-builder-class-generator/issues
+- If you encounter any issues with the JavaFX Builder Class Generator, please create an issue in the GitHub repository. https://github.com/sosuisen/javafx-builder-class-generator/issues

 ## Release Notes